omalley/rust-bench/README.md

   * dispatch iter objs      time:   [8.3290 µs 8.3660 µs 8.4117 µs]
   * dispatch iter enums     time:   [2.7632 µs 2.7706 µs 2.7785 µs]

-So if the number of classes in the list controls the performance, so radically, I wondered what the curve looked like as you add more classes.
-With 24 classes and using % to get a relatively flat distribution, I get.
+Since the number of classes in the list controls the performance, so radically, I wondered what the curve looked like as you add more classes.
+I defined 24 classes (using Rust's macros) and tested the same function with different numbers of distinct classes.

 | Distinct classes | Microseconds |
 | ---------------- | ------------ |